andreasmuck/odoo-deb-docker/README.md

 docker compose down -v
 ```

-during an update, because -v removes the persistent volumes.
+during an update, because `-v` removes the persistent volumes.
 Changing to a new Odoo major version, such as Odoo 18 to Odoo 19, requires a database upgrade.
 Do not start a newer major Odoo version directly against an older-version database.

 ## Destructive reset

-This deletes the PostgreSQL database and Odoo filestore for the current Compose project:
+This deletes the PostgreSQL database, Odoo filestore, and persistent Odoo configuration for the current Compose project:

 ```bash
 docker compose down -v